al6x/micon/readme.md

 Code in examples/ultima1/run.rb

-Below are the same example but done with Micon.
+Below are the same example but refactored **with using Micon**.
 As You can see there's no any assembling or configuration code, because all the components are auto-discovered, auto-loaded and auto-configured.

 ``` ruby
 # Assembling Ultima Framework